sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat.md

 Part 2
 ===

-**Solution**
+**Solution: Mix it up**

-After you've completed all the steps in the tutorial, the final config is:
+After you've completed all the Mix it up steps in the tutorial, the final config is:

 ```
 {